 - Petit Meslier

 Think of Champagne as one specific, high-quality type of sparkling wine.
-But remember — sparkling wine is not always Champagne.
-You may run across similar flavor profiles and grapes in sparkling wines that aren’t from the Champagne region but are technically not Champagne.
+But remember—sparkling wine is not always Champagne.
+You may run across similar flavor profiles and grapes in sparkling wines that aren’t from the Champagne region rendering them not Champagne.
 Don’t be ashamed to admit you may love other sparkling wines more, such as bubbly versions like Brut and Rosé.
-Check out other sparkling wines as well:
+These sparkling wines are worth checking out as well: